cardano-foundation/CIPs/CIP-0122/README.md

 ### Bit setting

-`writeBits` in our description takes a change list argument, allowing changing multiple bits at once.
+`writeBits` in our description takes two arguments describing changes, both of which are lists, allowing changing multiple bits at once.
 This is an added complexity, and an argument can be made that something similar to the following operation would be sufficient:

 ```haskell
 writeBit :: BuiltinByteString -> BuiltinInteger -> BuiltinBool ->